atomsheep/moodle-mod_engagement/README.md

 This was originally forked from https://github.com/netspotau/moodle-mod_engagement

 ##Install
-### Using Moodle
-You can install the plugin from the Moodle plugin repository from within your Moodle installation.
 ### Using a downloaded zip file
 You can download a zip of this module from: https://github.com/dannyliu-mq/moodle-mod_engagement/archive/master.zip Unzip it to your mod/ folder and rename the extracted folder to 'engagement'.